Aberdeen Airport

-Aberdeen International Airport is an international airport, located in the Dyce suburb of Aberdeen, Scotland, approximately 5 nmi northwest of Aberdeen city centre.
-As of 2023, 1.9 million people used the airport.
+Aberdeen International Airport is an international airport, located in the Dyce suburb of Aberdeen, Scotland, approximately 6 mi northwest of Aberdeen city centre.
+As of 2025, 2.3 million people used the airport.

 The airport is owned and operated by AGS Airports, which also owns and operates Glasgow and Southampton airports.
 It was previously owned and operated by Heathrow Airport Holdings (formerly known as BAA).
-Aberdeen Airport is a base for Eastern Airways and Loganair.
+Aberdeen Airport is a base for Loganair.
 The airport also serves as the main heliport for the offshore North Sea oil and gas industry.
 With the utilisation of newer aircraft, helicopters can reach northernmost platforms on both the east and west of Shetland.

 The airport has a main passenger terminal, serving all scheduled and charter holiday flights.
 In addition, there are four terminals dedicated to North Sea helicopter operations, used by Bristow Helicopters, CHC Helicopter, NHV and Babcock Mission Critical Services Offshore.
 There is also an additional small terminal adjacent to the main passenger terminal, used only for specific oil company charter flights to Sumburgh in Shetland.